New Electricity Regulation

 Ahead of their entering into operation by 1 July 2022, the geographical scope of the RCCs had to be defined through a proposal for system operation regions.

-The proposal should be submitted to ACER by the European Network of Transmission System Operators for Electricity (ENTSO-E) and must specify which transmission system operators, bidding zones, bidding zone borders, capacity calculation regions and outage coordination regions are covered by each of the system operation regions.
+The proposal had to be submitted to ACER by the European Network of Transmission System Operators for Electricity (ENTSO-E) and specify which transmission system operators, bidding zones, bidding zone borders, capacity calculation regions and outage coordination regions are covered by each of the system operation regions.

-The proposal shall take into account the grid topology, including the level of interconnection and interdependency of the electricity system in terms of flows and the size of the region (covering at least one capacity calculation region).
+The proposal had to take into account the grid topology, including the level of interconnection and interdependency of the electricity system in terms of flows and the size of the region (covering at least one capacity calculation region).

-The activities of RCCs will be coordinated across regional boundaries, while the day-to-day coordination within and between the RCCs will be managed by cooperation processes among the transmission system operators of the region, as well as by arrangements between the RCCs.
+The activities of RCCs are coordinated across regional boundaries, while the day-to-day coordination within and between the RCCs is managed by cooperation processes among the transmission system operators of the region, as well as by arrangements between the RCCs.

 Action 1: From October to November 2019, ENTSO-E has conducted a public consultation on its proposal for System Operation Regions (SOR).